Dakota (cigarette): Advertising

 In the 1990s, R.J.
 Reynolds made various poster adverts to promote the Dakota brand.
 The slogan that was used was "Dakota.
 Where smooth comes easy."

 The tested ads seemed successful in conveying the desired imagery of "independent yet approachable, sociable yet also enjoying her own company, feeling equal to men yet enjoying a warm fun relationship with a man" without alienating younger males.
 Negative reactions to the tested ads occurred either among women with "traditional values" who did not aspire to the "Dakota woman's independence, assertiveness and control" or among the "more conservative/introverted respondents [who] may have felt somewhat threatened by the strong personalities conveyed".
 Several slogans using "smooth" were tested, including "Smooth.
 Streetwise", "Smooth revolution" and "Smooth action.
 Slow burn".
 "Where smooth comes easy" was preferred for its consistency with the "attitude/personality" of the Dakota woman.
 Marketing choices emphasized point-of-sale merchandising and materials usable in promotional venues, such as bars.
 Promotional items considered were door decals, in/out stickers, floormats, change cups, banners, neon signs, counter mats, 3-D (three-dimensional) motion signs, clocks', gas pump toppers, and store hour signs.

 Promotional activities for the Dakota brand were intended to be "tightly targeted [and] extremely impactful and [to use] innovative communication techniques".
 Many promotional concepts were developed, corresponding to the many hot buttons and interests of the targeted women.
 One proposal was a "Night of the Living Hunks" contest, for which the prize was a date with a male stripper.
 The targeted women's interest in romance suggested a soap opera trivia contest and free copies of a customized Dakota romance novel in exchange for redeemable one-pack coupons.
-Other ideas included limousine parties, vouchers for car shows, and parties in large parking lots where participants could pose against a Dakota backdrop while a camera generated postersized pictures.
+Other ideas included limousine parties, vouchers for car shows, and parties in large parking lots where participants could pose against a Dakota backdrop while a camera generated poster-sized pictures.
 "Party packages" custom designed for women's "hot spots" (e.g., bowling alleys, bars, apartments, and company picnics) were also proposed.
 Packages would include decorations, games, prizes, supplies, and samples of Dakota cigarettes.